Reflections on the design, applications and implementations of the normative specification language eFLINT

+The development of the language went through various phases during which additional applications were targetted and requirements were identified.
+Rather than attempting to present these as isolated, well-defined phases, we instead present the current design followed by a reflection on the language's evolution, application areas and the requirements identified along the way.

-The paper is organised as follows. \Cref{sec:related_work} discusses work related to various aspects of norm representation and enforcement. \Cref{sec:running_example} introduces the eFLINT language through a running example. \Cref{sec:applications} recounts the motivations for the eFLINT language and describes various applications of the language and the requirements they imposed on the language's design. \Cref{sec:design} describes in which ways the language evolved and analyses specific design decisions that have been made to address the requirements, revealing various trade-offs. \Cref{sec:implementation} motivates and compares the two most prevalent implementations, including a performance comparison. \Cref{sec:discussion} reflects on the main limitations of the current design and suggests future directions. \Cref{sec:conclusion} concludes.
+The paper is organised as follows. \Cref{sec:background} motivates and gives a high-level overview of the background concepts and terminology most influential on the design. \Cref{sec:running_example} introduces the language through a running example. \Cref{sec:definition} defines the abstract syntax and discusses the semantics of the language as it exists today alongside a brief overview of the evolution of the language. \Cref{sec:design} analyses specific design decisions and trade-offs that have been made to address requirements identified throughout the language's evolution. \Cref{sec:implementation} motivates and compares the two most prevalent implementations and includes a runtime performance analysis. \Cref{sec:discussion} discusses specific experiments with the language in various application areas that give evidence to the suitability and wide applicability of the language.
+In doing so, \Cref{sec:discussion} reflects on the identified requirements, discusses the main limitations of the current design, and suggests future directions.
+Related work is discussed in \Cref{sec:related_work} and \Cref{sec:conclusion} concludes.